OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/best-practices/best-practices.md

 This also provides information about the author so that questions and bugs can be dealt with, for example via the repository issues page.

+If a true version control system is not used, the script can also be saved in a knowledge base or other information platform.

 ## Indicate the shell to run in the first line of shell scripts ##

 A shell script (actually any script) can be written in various languages and language standards.